fa7ad/fa7ad/README.md

 ### Glad to see you here!

 I'm a Software Engineer from Bangladesh; living in Berlin, Germany.
-I make web apps using React and stuff; currently working as a *Front-end Engineer* at [Amazon Web Services](https://github.com/aws).
+I make web apps using React and stuff.
 I enjoy learning about new technology (languages/frameworks/libraries/syntax…) and I'm usually willing to pay the early-adopter tax if the tech is awesome.

 ### Rapidfire